 We’re an experienced team of education architects, thought leaders and globally recognized faculty.
 We’re committed to “re-imagining” the Executive Education delivery process, from the standpoint of Return on Investment for client organizations.

-Robert David, Faculty Director & Founder
+Robert David, Professional Faculty

 Robert was most recently Managing Director of Corporate Education at UC Berkeley from 2013 to 2019.
 His expertise is in helping Learning & Development professionals bring top-quality curricula to their companies through intensive course development.
 Robert was also Executive Director of the UC Berkeley Corporate Education Advisory Board and HR Lab as well as Education Architect for UC Berkeley’s University Partnership Program.